 - What level of compliance you need is determined by your merchant bank, informed by the number of annual transactions you are processing.

-- Self-assessing is less costly and time consuming, but is only an option for merchants seeking less than a PCI Level 1 certification.
+- Self-assessing is less costly and time consuming, but is only an option for online merchants seeking less than a PCI Level 1 certification.

 - If self-assessing, using a PCI compliant service provider that provides an iFrame or hosted payment page results in the least compliance burden.